 Hedge Funds and AI: A Quick Look

 This post is the third in a series about the impact of artificial intelligence in various industries.
-For each, we asked a GLG Council Member to share insight from their unique perspective.
+For each, we asked a GLG Network Member to share insight from their unique perspective.
 Here, Jean Lehmann, CEO of Cyber Capital HQ, writes about how AI is impacting hedge funds.

 Artificial Intelligence (AI) is often used synonymously with machine learning and, indeed, these two technologies are very close cousins.
 If you listen to the buzz around AI, you might imagine a powerful algorithm able to forecast the future and make billions in trading profits for its lucky inventors.
 However, contrary to expectations, the main applications for AI in quantitative trading do not focus on alpha generation, which represents an active return on an investment.